Overview

 The camera sensor provides image data from customizable perspectives and resolutions.
 It functions similar to its real-life analogue: the video camera.
 Users can attach multiple cameras at arbitrary locations to vehicles or the scene.
-Besides color information, these simulated cameras can be configured to also provide semantic annotation, instance annotation, and depth information.
+Besides color information, these simulated cameras can be configured to also provide semantic annotation and depth information.

 Args: